arixank/Assignments-of-Python-Essentials/README.md

 # Assignments-of-Python-Essentials
-Assignemnts from Batch - 06
+Assignments from Batch - 06